kubernetes-sigs/cluster-api-provider-packet/docs/concepts/cluster.md

 ## Topology

-Each cluster we create leverages at least two Packet features: Device and ElasticIP.
+Each cluster we create leverages at least two Equinix Metal features: Device and ElasticIP.

 Kubernetes node is a Device and each cluster has an [ElasticIP](elastic-ip-packet) that is tagged with the name of the cluster.

-The ElasticIP guarantees a stable endpoint even when the control plane(s) are recycling during a Kubernetes version update or an outages.
+The ElasticIP guarantees a stable endpoint even when the control plane(s) are recycled during a Kubernetes version update or an outages.

 ## ElasticIP lifecycle